 - The binding of a substrate with an enzyme.

-- The catalytic activity by conversion of substrate into product.
+- The catalytic activity by converting substrate into product.

-Let us assume two conditions, One is the conversion of substrate into a product without enzyme and second in the presence of an enzyme.
+Let us assume two conditions; one is the conversion of substrate into a product without enzyme and second in an enzyme’s presence.

-In the first condition, we will discuss the transition reaction of the substrate into a product in the absence of an enzyme catalyst.
-For this, plot a graph between Reaction direction and Energy.
-In the absence of a “Catalyst”, a substrate (S) will require higher “Activation energy” to go into the transition state which we will represent as “St”.
+In the first condition, we will discuss the substrate’s transition reaction into a product in the absence of an enzyme catalyst.
+For this, plot a graph between reaction direction and energy.
+In the absence of a “Catalyst”, a substrate (S) will require higher “Activation energy” to go into the transition state, which we will represent as “St”.
 In the transition state, the substrate will change its conformation and thereby release a product (P).

-Therefore, we can conclude the active site of an enzyme lowers the activation energy by increasing the rate of reaction.
-The energy level of the substrate is higher than that of a product but lower than the transition state of the substrate.
-The activation energy is inversely proportional to the rate of reaction thus it decreases with the increase in the rate of reaction.
+Therefore, we can conclude that an enzyme’s active site lowers the activation energy by increasing the rate of reaction.
+The substrate’s energy level is higher than that of a product but lower than the transition state of the substrate.
+The activation energy is inversely proportional to the reaction rate, i.e. it decreases with the increase in the rate of reaction.